Nitrokey/nethsm/docs/clustering.md

 which contains information necessary for the new node the join the cluster.
 In particular, it lists all members of the cluster (where the member with an empty name is the new joiner).
-It also contains it contains the domain key encrypted by both the unlock and backup passphrases -- so a backup passphrase must have been configured before.
+It also contains the domain key encrypted by both the unlock and backup passphrases -- so a backup passphrase must have been configured before.

 Keep that response for the next step.

-**WARNING**: registering a node immediately introduces a new node in the cluster, modifying the quorum theshold, even if the node has not actually joined yet.
+**WARNING**: registering a node immediately introduces a new node in the cluster, modifying the quorum threshold, even if the node has not actually joined yet.
 This can render the existing nodes inoperable until the new node has actually joined.
 Refer to the endpoints' documentation and the "Operational Redundancy" section of this document.